top of page

 My Story

-I am from Uganda and growing up, I aspired to be a scientist.
+I am originally from Uganda and growing up, I aspired to be a scientist.
 However, I had never met a scientist in Uganda, and witnessed barely any representation of black scientists in general.
 Fortunately, I had access to media and books, as well as amazing science teachers, that championed scientific wonder and exploration.
-Not least of all, inspiration from the overwhelming biodiversity present in everyday life in Uganda was a continuous source of fascination and wonder.
-The clearest path was to pursue a rigorous scientific education including at the prestigious United World College on the Adriatic.

 bottom of page